ioBroker/ioBroker.js-controller/README.md

 }
 ```

+#### Plugin-System for Adapters and js-controller
+**Feature status:** Stable since js-controller 3.0.0

+Starting with js-controller 3.0 a flexible plugin system is available to the js-controller and also to adapters.
+Plugins are custom modules that can be configured in io-package.json in a new "plugins" section and provide central functionality on the level of the adapter or js-controller process.
+The modules are automatically loaded and configured.
+Depending on the plugin they can be enabled or disabled by setting system.host or system.adapter states.

+More details about plugins and their development can be found at the [Plugin-Base repository](https://github.com/ioBroker/plugin-base/blob/master/README.md).
+A simple implementation can be found at the [Sentry-Plugin](https://github.com/ioBroker/plugin-sentry/blob/master/README.md)

+New Plugins should always be developed, reviewed and pulished by ioBroker Core developers!
+Contact @Apollon77 or @GermanBluefox for this.

+Since js-controller 3.0 the sentry plugin is integrated and activated by default in js-controller.
+See information above.

 ## Release cycle and Development process overview

-The goal is to release an update for the js-controller roughly all 3 months.
+The goal is to release an update for the js-controller roughly all 6 months (April/September).
 The main reasons for this are shorter iterations and less changes that can be problematic for the users (and getting fast feedback) and also trying to stay up-to-date with the dependencies.

 For the dependencies we will use depend-a-bot.
 In general the goal is still to support a certain range of node.js LTS versions.
-Currently js-controller 2.0 will start with nodes 8.x up to 12.x.
+Currently js-controller 3.0 will start with nodes 10.x up to 12/14.x.
 If dependency updates would break that and would require a major-release, this will be discussed and decided on core developer level BEFORE merging such a dependency change!

 For the planned changes we use a backlog approach.
 This means that out of the existing issues for the project the core developers select issues to put into a prioritized backlog in the project view.
 Other users also can propose tickets.
 All merged PRs (also when unplanned/not prioritized before) are included as finished tickets in the project (so project is assigned to them manually on merge).
 When a ticket is contained in the backlog this does not mean that it will be done in the next version!
 But it helps if developers have some time to see what’s considered important.
 The current project will always get the name „Next Release“.
 All older projects will get the respective release version number to know the history.

-Roughly at the end of each quarter (so 31.3./30.6./30.9./31.12.) we will finalize the next release version, update changelogs.
+Roughly at the end of each first/third quarter (so 31.3. and 30.9.) we will finalize the next release version, update changelogs.
 A version branch for this version is created that will allow hotfixes.
-1-2 weeks before that cut-off date.no new feature PRs should be added.
+1-2 weeks before that cut-off date no new feature PRs should be added.
 Changes are flagged as [Bugfix], [Feature] or [Breaking Change] in changelog (ideally also in PRs) and version increase is depending on the type of the changes.

 After this we will have a testing phase for this version.
 Once tests ended successfully it will be published to „latest“ repository to get feedback from community.
 After this it goes too stable.
 Depending on the problems, bugs and feedback the goal is to release the stable version roughly 1 - 1.5 month after cut-off date from the version.